Myrmelastes: Nomenclatural history

 In 1890, Sclater himself designated M. plumbeus as the type species of the genus, confirming its nomenclatural foundation.
-Subsequently, Myrmelastes was retained by Hellmayr in the Catalogue of Birds of the Americas, though closely related genera such as Schistocichla were occasionally treated as separate based on morphological distinctions such as head shape and wing markings.
+Subsequently, Myrmelastes was retained by the Austrian ornithologist Carl Eduard Hellmayr in the Catalogue of Birds of the Americas, though closely related genera such as Schistocichla were occasionally treated as separate based on morphological distinctions such as head shape and wing markings.
 Over the 20th century, however, Myrmelastes fell into disuse as most authors subsumed its members into the broader genus Myrmeciza.